terrywbrady/restReportTutorial/PITCHME.md

 - Georgetown created a PHP of these tools for DSpace 1.8
   - Difficult to share
-- Switched the code to use DSpace rest
+- Switched the code to use DSpace REST
 - Contributed to DSpace 6
 - Look at API landing page